datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 >
 {: .callout}

-We need to convert the SAM file to BAM format for use by downstream tools.
+Next we convert the SAM file to BAM format for use by downstream tools.
 We use the `samtools` program with the `view` command and tell this command that the input is in SAM format (`-S`) and to output BAM format (`-b`):

 ~~~
 $ samtools view -S -b results/sam/SRR097977.aligned.sam > results/bam/SRR097977.aligned.bam